owais-shafi/python-for-devops/Day-06/01-Notes/Identity Operators.md

 a = "hello"
 b = "world"
 result = a is not b
-# result will be True
+# result will be True because a and b are not same.

+# these returns boolean values(either true or false)
 ```